While not the most gambling-friendly state in the U.S., New Hampshire offers its share of opportunities, with sports betting now part of the mix.

 If land-based casinos are eventually approved, it’s presumed most or all operators would offer online casino games, if allowed.
 But that appears well into the future.
 For now, New Hampshire online casino gamblers can play for free at social and sweepstakes casinos.

-In states with legalized online casino gambling, online casino apps are an integral part of doing business.
+In states that have the best online casino platforms, apps are an integral part of doing business.
 The apps give players access to casino games on their mobile devices 24 hours a day, 7 days a week from anywhere within the state.
 It’s hard to beat that convenience.

 Online casino apps typically are available for iOS and Android devices and can be downloaded for free on the casino operator’s website or the App Store.